The Word Frequency Counter

 - Irony?
 Ultimate?
 Redundant?
 Nauseous versus nauseate?

 Skim down the frequency list including those words that appear only once.
 Research the precise definition of any word for which you have the slightest uncertainty.
+See our Extras listing for more words that are commonly misapplied.

 To Wrap Things Up

-e Word Frequency Counter is employed to search-and-destroy poor and boring word usage.
+The Word Frequency Counter is employed to search-and-destroy poor and boring word usage.
 The examples listed are not all-inclusive.
 Use them as models for finding additional transgressions in your writing.

 Key points: